techmouse/steam-bulk-update-behavior-changer-thing/README.md

 Example 1: The filter "Fallout" will not filter out the game Fallout: New Vegas.

 Example 2: The filter "Fallout New Vegas" will not filter out any Fallout.
 Nor will it filter out the game it was intended to filter either, because the game is named "Fallout: New Vegas" and not "Fallout New Vegas".

+**NOTE: This script won't change autoupdate behavior for any Proton version, Steam Linux Runtimes, Steamworks Common Redistributables, or SteamVR.
+If you have these installed, then presumably you want them to stay updated.**